azaghal/factorio-beyond-vanilla-extended/README.md

     > Move fluids around using robots without barreling and unbarreling using dedicated fluid tank logistic variants.
 Just make sure to install that barrel into the bot itself...

+### Miscellaneous

+-   Relocate the shipwreck/set respawn point ([Relocatable Shipwreck](https://mods.factorio.com/mod/relocatable-shipwreck))

+    > Are you nostalgic about your life as a failed pilot?
+You like keeping all the junk around?
+Can't bear yourself to disassemble your old trusty ship?
+Then worry no more - you can simply pick up your trashed spaceship, and plop it somewhere else.
+To top it off, this also sets your respawn point.
+Just make sure not to destroy it by accident... **NOTE:** To recolor the shipwreck once it has been moved, please use the `/recolor-crash-site` console command.

 ### Power Generation

 -   Extended power-generation based on burnables ([Superheating](https://mods.factorio.com/mod/Superheating))